splinesreticulating/WellSaid/README.md

 ## Technical Details

+### Minimal Dependencies and Efficient Architecture

+WellSaid is built with a focus on minimalism and efficiency:

+- **Core Dependencies**: Uses only essential libraries for its functionality
+- **Frontend**: Built with SvelteKit, providing excellent performance without the overhead of larger frameworks
+- **Backend**: Lightweight Node.js server with minimal dependencies
+- **Database**: Direct integration with macOS Messages database - no additional database required
+- **Authentication**: Simple JWT-based authentication system

+This approach results in a lightweight, fast application that runs efficiently on macOS systems while maintaining all core functionality.

 - **Frontend**: Svelte 5 with SvelteKit
 - **State Management**: Svelte's built-in $state system
 - **Styling**: Custom CSS with variables for theming